TomCordemans/LABS/docs/README.md

 ![Success](./assets/VOIP.png)

-This home page contains some additional lab exercises.
+This home page contains my Wireshark course and some additional lab exercises for the NetAcad CyberOps Associate course.

-Feel free to use them.
+Feel free to use them!!!

 Should you have any remarks, please don't hesitate to contact me.